Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 So now I am fucking depressed
 By its alien inaccessible beauty. <!-- block --> I can’t stand the image,
 The idolatry it inspires in me.
-I can't stand the differ*a*nce between tissue and skin
+I can't stand the differ*a*nce between the fabric and the skin
 Worn by half-naked bodies.

 <!-- block -->